 This is a decent thriller.
 The majority of the film failed to draw me in, but the last half was actually very good.
 I really enjoyed the use of music and silence and how the film focused more on building suspense than just showing graphic violence (which it could have totally done).

-Rating: 6/10
+Rating: ★★★★★★☆☆☆☆ 6/10

-My favorite thing about this cookie is how easy you can experiment and make them your own.
+My favorite thing about this cookie is how you can easily experiment and make them your own.
 I usually make the batter according to the directions and then save half of it to play around with.
 I have added things like Nutella, chocolate syrup, and chocolate chips and it has always turned out delicious.
 This time I tried adding a bit of cocoa powder, which is why the cookies in the images are different colors (the darker ones being the experimental treats).

 *As mentioned above, this recipe was found on Pinterest.
 I have been unable to find the original source, so if you know, please mention it in the comments so I can link to it!